Check out an existing local branch:

 git checkout <local-branch>

-# Create a new branch from the currently checked out branch and check it out:
+# Create a new branch from the currently checked out local branch and check it out:

 git checkout -b <new-branch>